BlackN64/AntiCheat/README.md

 ## Overview
 The AntiCheat plugin for Minecraft is designed to enhance server security by detecting and preventing common hacks, cheats, and exploits.
 This plugin is built for Paper/Spigot and offers a variety of detection mechanisms, including anti-killaura, anti-fly, anti-speed, anti-autoclicker, and more.
 It helps maintain a fair gaming environment by notifying admins of suspicious activity and taking action against offenders.
 ## Bugs and Issues
 I know there is some bugs and issues. im trying to fix those issues as soon as possible. you can check the source codee in my [GitHub](https://Github.com/synkfr/ANtiCheat) page.
+Some hack Client can have advanced killaura functionalities that simulate more natural player behavior, making them harder to detect.
+If players are using smart configurations that mimic legitimate player movement and attack patterns, it could evade detection.
+The detection system will require real-world testing.
+Monitor flagged players and analyze false positives.
+Adjust the config.yml accordingly.

 ## Features
 - **Anti-Fly Detection**: Prevents players from using fly hacks.